“Our Commitment to Sustainability”

 Composting is the natural process of decomposition.
 It turns organic materials like garden waste and plant-based foods into a dark earth called compost.

 It is nutrient rich and feeds the soil with vitamins and minerals for plants to absorb.
 These vitamins and minerals support life on our planet as humans and other animals eat the plants that benefit from the nutrient rich soil.

 For composting to work it needs food and other organic materials as well as water and air.
 When the conditions are right microorganisms get involved and start to break down the food and other organic material.
 Later in the process worms, insects, fungi and other organisms join in and break it down further.

 You can make compost in two ways, at home or industrially.
 Industrial composting is managed by your waste management company and it’s super easy.
 All you have to do is put your organic waste into the correct bin (in Ireland that’s the brown one).
 Your food scraps will be collected and brought to a composting facility where it is turned into compost that will eventually be used mainly for agricultural purposes.

 It is a little bit more work but anyone with a bit of extra space can make their own compost in their back garden.
 All you need is a compost bin and you are ready to go.

 Our Compostable* Packaging

-Our Compostable Granola Pouch and sprouts tray is made from plant based material.
+Our Compostable Granola Pouches and sprouts/bites tubs are made from plant based material.
 Think of it like the peel of an orange.
 It protects the food inside, and when it’s no longer needed it goes back to the earth, once disposed of though the industrial composting system.

-In order for these packs to completely break down they must be disposed of in your Food waste bin (in Ireland that’s the brown bin).
-In 10 to 12 weeks it will be break down completely with the food and other compostable material and turn into soil to support more life.
+In order for these packs to completely break down they must be disposed of in your organic waste bin (in Ireland that’s the brown bin).
+In 10 to 12 weeks it will be break down completely in an industrial facility and turn into soil to support more life.